jt59/jt59/README.md

 ## Projects of Note:

+Triathlon Training Log: An interactive python program that allows a user to log their half ironman triathlon training workouts.

 Vacation Website: A website showcasing a vacation I took to Belize, Central America, built as a project for BU MET masters in software development course.

-Brown Cross Country App: An iOS app built for the Brown Cross Country team's "general strength" training workouts
+Brown Cross Country App: An iOS app built for the Brown Cross Country team's "general strength" training workouts.

-Sketch Pad App: A Java App similar to Microsoft Paint, built for a Brown CS Intro to Object Oriented Programming course
+Sketch Pad App: A Java App similar to Microsoft Paint, built for a Brown CS Intro to Object Oriented Programming course.

 ## Some fun facts: